 Phoenix PharmaLabs, Inc. (PPL) is a privately held, IND-stage drug discovery company focusing on the development and commercialization of new non-addictive treatments for pain and new therapies for the treatment of opiate addiction.
 The company was founded in 2002 with the mission to bring its new class of opioid pain therapies and addiction treatment alternatives to the Clinic.
 We operate using a lean, capital-efficient business model.

 PPL has designed a new class of opioid drugs with unique opiate receptor characteristics never before seen.
-The drugs have high binding affinity at all three opiate receptors: mu, kappa and delta and relatively more balanced receptor activity than morphine and other opioids.
+Unlike other opioids such as morphine, oxycodone, hydrocodone, etc. which primarily stimulate the mu receptor, PPL's drugs have high binding affinity at all three opiate receptors (mu, kappa and delta) and relatively more balanced receptor activity than other opioids.
 This profile results in the first ever opiate analgesics that appear to be non-addicting and free of all significant dangerous side effects.

-Extensive animal testing by the NIH demonstrated that the company's drugs provide very high levels of analgesic potency (4 to 60 times greater than morphine) without addiction liability or any serious side effects such as respiratory depression, dysphoria, constipation, vomiting, or diuresis.
+Extensive animal testing by the NIH demonstrated that the company's drugs provide very high levels of analgesic potency (10 to 20 times greater than morphine) without addiction liability or any serious side effects such as respiratory depression, dysphoria, constipation, or death from overdose - even at 350x dosage.
 The drugs are orally active and inexpensive to manufacture (using PPL's patented process).
 They also offer very promising use for addiction therapy as a preferred substitute for methadone and buprenorphine.

 We intend to continue to seek complimentary business relationships, out-license opportunities and/or co-development opportunities with both domestic and overseas partners as we continue to advance our drug candidates through clinical trials.